FelixRiddle/learning-projects/ecommerce/IDEAS.md

 | ⬜️ Page on price variations
 | ⬜️ Tutorials on how to use the website

-✅ Login
-|✅ Add show password icon
-|✅ Show "You are already logged in" alert

 ⬜️ Home
 | ✅ Products panel-like view
 | | ✅ Dynamic